luiswirth/bsc-thesis/src/matter.typ

 The geometry is missing, since we only store abstract simplicies and not something like coordinate simplicies.

-This was purposefully done, because we want to seperate the topology from the geometry.
+This was purposefully done, because we want to separate the topology from the geometry.
 This allows us to switch between a coordinate-based embedded geometry and a coordinate-free intrinsic geometry based on a Riemannian metric.